Chapter 25 BWV 19 Es erhub sich ein Streit

 A further, albeit tenuous, link may be found in the rhythmic structures of the vocal entries at the beginning of C 19 and those of the lower voices underpinning the chorale melody in C 130.
 In each case these fugal themes are formed from initial groups of three quavers transforming into peals of continuous semiquavers, possibly with symbolic connotations.

-Not sufficient of C 50 survives for us to determine the textual theme with absolute certainty, but the first three works are all concerned with God′s host of angels and their powers as a protective army, shielding us from Satan and his wiles.
+Not sufficient of C 50 survives for us to determine the textual theme with absolute certainty.
+However, it is likely to be similar to the other three which are all concerned with God′s host of angels and their powers as a protective army, shielding us from Satan and his wiles.
 But as we have come to expect with Bach, the emphases are different.
 The opening stanzas of Cs 130 and 149 concern themselves principally with songs of joy and praise for God who, with His creation of the angel horde, has ensured victory over Satan.
 C 19 begins not with the completed conquest but with a picture of the battle—-great discord arose as the enraged serpent vents his terrible vengeance against heaven itself.
 This image, entrenched in the culture of the period, pervades the first part of the stanza, complemented by a latter section which deals with St Michael′s victory, aided by the angel army.

 The text clearly suggests a bipartite movement, the first half dealing with the battle, the second with the victory.
 But the proportions of Bach′s chorus are quite unexpected.
 The entire first section, ending at bar 42 and later to be reprised in full, sets only the first line, stressing the notion of conflict.
 What is musically the middle section of a conventional da capo structure (bars 42-89) deals with the remaining five lines of text, beginning with images of the raging serpent.
 It is not until we are about half way through this section that we reach the point where St Michael triumphs—-Aber Michael bezwingt.
 Thus, in a movement of 130 bars (including the repeat) just over 20 are required to portray the victory!